carpentries-incubator/hpc-intro/setup.md

 3.  **[Jekyll][jekyll]**.
     You can install this by running `gem install jekyll`.
-    On macOS, a user does not have a permision to write to `/Library/Ruby/Gems/`.
+    On macOS, a user does not have a permission to write to `/Library/Ruby/Gems/`.
     Run `gem install jekyll --user-install` instead.

 4.  **R Packages**.